Waitangi Treaty Grounds to be crowd free at 2022 events

 This year, the Prime Minister took the opportunity to confirm the date for the first Matariki public holiday in 2022.
 She also pledged “to be open, to be frank, to be honest” about the Treaty partnership between the Crown and Māori.

 Since Jacinda Ardern has been at the helm, a bbq breakfast has become a common feature.
-A spokesperson for the Prime Minister told 1News this will not go ahead in 2022 given the Trust’s direction of no in-person events.
+1News understands this will not go ahead in 2022 given the Trust’s direction of no in-person events.

+When asked their position on travelling to Waitangi next year, the Māori Party said ”we wait for Ngāpuhi”.
+They skipped this year’s events because of Covid-19 concerns.